Soliton-like solutions of the Camassa--Holm equation with variable coefficients and a small dispersion: One-phase peakon-like solution

 Then the function

 is the $ N $-th asymptotic approximation of the peakon-like solution of equation \eqref{CHolm_vc} and satisfies this equation on the set

 with an asymptotic accuracy $ O(\varepsilon^N) $.
-In addition, as $ \tau \to \pm\infty $ function \eqref{as_sol_peakon} satisfies \eqref{CHolm_vc} with an asymptotic accuracy $ O(\varepsilon^{N+1}) $.} \end{theorem}
+In addition, as $ \tau \to \pm\infty $ function \eqref{as_sol_peakon} satisfies \eqref{CHolm_vc} with an asymptotic accuracy $ O(\varepsilon^{N+1}) $. \end{theorem}

-\begin{proof} The idea behind the proof of Theorem \ref{thm: th_5} is analogous to that of Theorem 5 in \cite{SamBrandSam}, which concerns the asymptotic one-phase peakon-like solution of the modified vcCH equation.
+\begin{proof} The idea behind the proof of Theorem~\ref{thm: th_5} is analogous to that of Theorem~5 in~\cite{SamBrandSam}, which concerns the asymptotic one-phase peakon-like solution of the vcmCH equation.
 Therefore, we only outline its main idea.

 In constructing the asymptotic solution, the general principles of asymptotic analysis are applied, inherently ensuring that the solution being developed meets the intended asymptotic accuracy.
 A rigorous justification is then required to confirm that the constructed solution indeed achieves the desired level of precision.